 Music at the festival, however, is not limited to the ecclesial, and all choir styles are welcomed and celebrated.

-This sporting event held in November every year, attracts an attendance of between 1 and 2 thousand walkers and runners, including locals and international athletes from nearly 30 different countries.
+This marathon, held in November every year, attracts an attendance of thousands of walkers and runners, including locals and international athletes from30 different countries.
 The marathon route goes through some of the more scenic areas of Old Havana, Central Havana, and Vedado.
 Participation is offered for distances of full-marathon (2 laps), half-marathon, 5km, and 10km.
 Prizes are awarded in male, female, and handicapped categories.
-One day before the Marathon, the internationally recognized running project Maracuba takes place.
-It mobilizes over 1 million participants and is said to be the largest running event.
-Simultaneously participants of all ages from hundreds of communities, remote areas, and mountain regions take off for the 3000 and 4000 meter tracks, becoming part of a memorable running experience.
+One day before the Marathon, the internationally recognised running project Maracuba takes place.
+It mobilises over 1 million participants and is the largest running event.
+Simultaneously, participants of all ages from hundreds of communities, remote areas, and mountain regions take off for the 3000 and 4000-meter tracks, becoming part of a memorable running experience.

 Each year we have a Cuban Adventures team that participates in the Havana Marathon.
 Anyone is welcome to join us.
-Included is a team celebration lunch and we donte $1 for every km the team runs to CeDA - a Cuban Animal Welfare charity.
+Included is a team celebration lunch, and we donate $1 for every km the team runs to CeDA - a Cuban Animal Welfare charity.
 Sign up here!

 This Jazz festival features outstanding young talent in this genre of music, and is held in the Amadeo Roldán Theatre Iconic Cuban pianist Chucho Valdez is the main force behind the establishment of the festival on the international jazz circuit, for musicians and composers over 16 years but under 30 years of age.
 In a noble gesture to pass on his legacy to future generations, winners in their different categories are offered the chance to record with Chucho himself.